Making Local Medical History

 Prostate cancer is the most commonly diagnosed cancer among men and the second leading cause of cancer death among men in New Hampshire*, making a more accurate method of diagnosing cancer very important.

-Each year, the Center for Urologic Care conducts an average of 300 prostate biopsies, often based on rising PSA levels, which aren’t always caused by cancer.
+Each year, the Urologic Institute conducts an average of 300 prostate biopsies, often based on rising PSA levels, which aren’t always caused by cancer.
 In 2016, before fusion biopsies were available, less than half of the biopsies discovered prostate cancer through the traditional method of obtaining samples from different regions of the prostate with no specific targets.
 Urologists recognize that the traditional method exposes too many men to needless biopsies and often misses small cancers.

 The images that guide fusion biopsy help rule out some cases of suspected cancer, and more accurately pinpoint tumors to confirm the disease.